MMHossaini/Angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Test cases
+Not doing any uni tests at the moment, but these are the requirments

+1. When page loads, if uesr is not logged in, they should be forwareded to login page, else to home

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).